ttokunaga-jp/searchService/docs/operational-readiness.md

 # Operational Readiness: Staging to Production

 This guide covers the minimum operational preparations required before promoting `searchService` from staging to production.
 It documents how logging, metrics, alerting, monitoring, rollback, and incident response must be implemented and validated.
+Use it together with `docs/security.md` (for security controls) and `docs/ci-cd.md` (for pre-deploy verification) to get a complete release picture.

 ## Logging